 While there seems to be no way to prevent pitting in concrete that ages over time, there are a few things that you can do if you’re working on a concrete project to at least avoid pitting from happening too soon.

-If you live in a cold climate, as I do, most people enjoy the winters here.
+If you live in a cold climate, you might enjoy the cold winters.
 But you can ask any concrete expert in the area just how annoying the freezing and thawing of concrete can be, especially in garages and driveways.

 Concrete is a porous material and tends to absorb liquid such as water.
 During the colder months, the water will seep into the concrete during the day and then freeze at night.
 As it freezes, water expands.
 After years and years of this happening, the concrete slowly (or sometimes quickly) erodes away.